deep-diver/semantic-segmentation-ml-pipeline/README.md

 - [X] Add `HFPusher` component to the TFX pipeline
 - [X] Replace `SchemaGen` with `ImportSchemaGen` for better TFRecords parsing capability
 - [X] (Optional) Integrate `Dataflow` in `ImportExampleGen` to handle a large amount of dataset.
 This feature is included in the code as a reference, but it is not used after we switched the Sidewalk to PETS dataset.

+## Misc notes

+### On the use of two different datasets

+Initially, we started our work with the [Sidewalks dataset](https://huggingface.co/datasets/segments/sidewalk-semantic).
+This dataset contains different stuff and things and is also very high-resolution in nature.
+To keep the runtime of our pipeline faster and to experiment quicker, we settled with a shallow UNet architecture (from [this tutorial](https://www.tensorflow.org/tutorials/images/segmentation)).
+This is why, we also downsampled the Sidewalks dataset quite a bit (128x128, 256x256, etc.).
+But this led to poor quality models.

+To circumvent around this, we used the [PETS dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/) where the effects of downsampling weren't that visible compared to Sidewalks.

+But do note that the approaches showcases in our pipeline can easily be extended to high-resolution segmentation datasets and different model architectures (as long as they can be serialized as a `SavedModel`).

 ## Acknowledgements